Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-linear-gradients.md

 ## Browser Support

 CSS Gradients are very well supported.
-Just Opera Mini is not working, and not all browsers support the full set of options.
+Just Opera Mini is not working, and not all browsers support the complete set of options.

 ![CSS Gradients support](https://caniuse.bitsofco.de/static/v1/css-gradients-1593449325882.png)